d3crypt3d/ruby_design_patterns/README.md

 ---
 ### FACADE
 **The Facade Pattern** provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

+---
+### TEMPLATE
+**The Template Method Pattern** defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorith without changing the algorithm's structure.